top of page

 Its massive polygonal towers and striped masonry echo the walls of Constantinople, intentionally built to project power.

-The castle’s position at the edge of a vibrant, colorful town means it’s not only a Historic Place but also a picture-perfect stop for any Top Destination road trip.
+The castle’s position at the edge of a vibrant, colorful town means it’s not only a historic place but also a picture-perfect stop for any top destination road trip.

 The surrounding town of Caernarfon is a gem in itself—think cobbled streets, old stone pubs, and sailboats gently swaying in the harbor.